AntoJebi7/Bill-Tally-with-C/README.md

 The **Billing System** is a comprehensive solution developed in C for managing transactions and generating invoices.
 This system allows users to efficiently create, store, and retrieve invoices, handle various billing calculations, and track transactions.
 It offers a clear and professional way to manage billing with an emphasis on accuracy and user-friendly functionality.

+## Status

+**Under Development:** This project is currently under development.
+As a result, some features may be limited, and the system may undergo significant changes.
+Contributions and feedback are welcome to help improve and expand the functionality of the project.

 ## Features

 - **Generate Invoices:** Create detailed invoices for transactions, including itemized lists, quantities, and prices.